 Step 5: Make Payments!

 Your bank card will now appear in the "My Cards" tab.
-With that, you can make purchases with your phone at just about anywhere in China.
-For on location payments, just tap on the "Pay" button to load your personal QR code that can be scanned by friends and retailers.
+With that, you can make purchases with your phone just about anywhere in China.
+For on location payments, just tap the "Pay" button to load your personal QR code that can be scanned by friends and retailers.

 Tap the scan button to make payments online at sites like, oh, let's say SmartTicket.cn.
 Alipay will also now be an automatic option for payments within mobile apps like Didi, Meituan, and of course, Taobao.

 As for credit cards, an Alipay representative told us, "Users can add international Visa/Master credit cards and can make Taobao payments, do mobile top-ups and use Fliggy (train ticket booking) through Alipay."